 Zakka Style is the only niche sewing book I’ll include on this list, simply because it’s one of my favorites.
 The projects are simple enough for beginners to tackle, and beautiful enough to be worth holding onto.
 The problem with many beginners’ sewing books is that the projects are so simple, they are almost like throwaway projects.
 Zakka Style has a way of transforming simple projects into lovely keepsakes with simple style.
 My favorite simple project from this book is the sewing kit, such a great way to get started!

 Looking for more sewing inspiration?
-Check out my post on my favorite sewing projects from Purl Bee.
+Check out my posts about my favorite sewing projects, and where I shop for beautiful fabrics.

 Just a couple iPhone photos of work in progress.
 Working hard to get things finished to photograph this weekend, I have a little photoshoot planned.